Night Sky with Exit Wounds

 Night Sky with Exit Wounds is a 2016 collection of poetry by Vietnamese American poet and essayist Ocean Vuong.
-The book won the T. S. Eliot Prize in 2017.
+The book won the T. S. Eliot Prize in 2017—which made him the youngest winner of the award at the time at 29 years old, as well as the second-ever debut poet to receive it.
+The book also won the Whiting Award in 2016.

 Content

 Vuong and his family immigrated to the United States from Vietnam when he was two years old.
 Many of the poems in the collection take the Vietnam War as their subject, including "Aubade With Burning City" which deals with the Fall of Saigon.
 "Untitled (Blue, Green, and Brown)", named for a Mark Rothko painting, is about the 9/11 attacks and Vuong's experience that day.